alvachien/mathexercise/README.md

     - Puzzle game: Typing tour
     - Puzzle game: MineSweeper
     - Puzzle game: Gobang
+2. Print the exercies to PDF file;
-2. Record the time spent and trace the failure of the exercies;
+3. Record the time spent and trace the failure of the exercies;
-3. Use the failure failor to continue the exercise until it is fully succeed;
+5. Use the failure failor to continue the exercise until it is fully succeed;
-4. Possibility to retest upon failures;
+6. Possibility to retest upon failures;
-5. Show the statistics of the quiz to the authorized user;
+7. Show the statistics of the quiz to the authorized user;
-6. Chosen puzzle games included: Calculate 24, Sudou, and more to come;
+8. Chosen puzzle games included: Calculate 24, Sudou, and more to come;
-7. Multiple langues supported: English, Simplified Chinese;
+9. Multiple langues supported: English, Simplified Chinese;
-8. Integrated award system;
+10. Integrated award system;
     - Award plan.
 Set a plan to encourage the quiz taker;
     - Award overview.
 Take the analysis upon the point owned and used;
-9. Authority control.
+11. Authority control.
 Only authorizied users (normally parents) can use the following part:
     - Statistics of the quiz result
     - Award plan creation
-10. English word diction [Ongoing];
+12. English word diction [Ongoing];
-11. Chinese word diction [Ongoing];
+13. Chinese word diction [Ongoing];
-12. More to come
+14. More to come

-# design
+# DESIGN
 Take a look at the design doc for this project: [click here](https://github.com/alvachien/mathexercise/blob/master/design.md).

-# dependencies
+# DEPENDENCIES
 This web app depends on the following project
 1. [AC Identity Server](https://github.com/alvachien/acidserver)
 2. [AC Quiz API](https://github.com/alvachien/acquizapi)

-# credits
+# CREDITS
 This web app credits to the following libraries:
 1. [Angular 7](https://angular.io/) and its [Github repo](https://github.com/angular/angular)
 2. [Angular Material2](https://material.angular.io/)